 Sweet BBQ Ground Beef Jerky on the Nesco Snackmaster Pro

-- 1 heaping tablespoon Eastman Outdoors Fiery Teriyaki Jerky Seasoning see my note below
+- 2 tablespoon Eastman Outdoors Fiery Teriyaki Jerky Seasoning see my note below

 - NOTE: The package for the Eastman Outdoors jerky seasoning states that it makes up to 5 pounds of jerky.
 I personally feel that the flavor is too mellow, so I use just about an entire package for 1 pound of jerky.
 I end up with a little left over seasoning, which I store in a labelled air-tight container.
 I'll eventually mix it with more seasoning.
 I think I can get 3 pounds of well-seasoning jerky out of two packages of Eastman Outdoors mix.